 The Department offers the Ph.D. and M.S. degrees.

-Microbiology and immunology faculty have teaching responsibilities in the School of Medicine (SOM) that include:
+Faculty teaches Medical Microbiology in the School of Medicine (SOM)

 There are also opportunities for post-doctoral training.